X-Ray Technician Salary Guide

 Be the first to know about new jobs for X-Ray Technicians with the salary that suits you.

-How can you increase your pay as a travel X-ray technician?
+How can you increase your pay as an X-ray technician?

 An X-ray technician’s salary typically increases with years on the job.
 However, you can bring home additional pay regardless of experience level by:

-How much does a travel X-ray technician make?
+How much does a staff X-ray technician make?

 Featured Blog Posts